pjn51/brainweb-2/Literature & Reference/50 years since Allende's election in Chile - lessons for the future (2020).md

 The author begins by saying that September 4th, 2020 marks the 50th anniversary of the Popular Unity government assuming power in [[Chile]].
 They were headed by Salvador [[Allende]].
 He says that in 2020, the date will be marked by celebrations in a country shaken by the largest insurrectionary revolts in the post-Pinochet era.

 ## Radical reforms
 The author begins by walking us through some of the demands of Allende's party.
-He says that the party program contained radical measures, such as the nationalization of many key industries, and deep agrarian reform moving the agricultural sector towards cooperative organization.
+He says that the party program contained radical measures, such as the [[economic planning|nationalization]] of many key industries, and deep agrarian reform moving the agricultural sector towards cooperative organization.

 Internationally, the author notes that the Popular Unity government stood in solidarity with [[Cuba]] and favored the construction of Latin American socialism.